 5. Establish posting rules

 Set up posting and responding rules/regulations for the employees behind your brand’s account.
 This will help ensure that what an employee posts about you doesn’t set off a chain reaction that harms your reputation.
-(And it only takes one post to do so…tread carefully.)
+(And it only takes one post to do damage, so tread carefully.)

 Rules you set could include the ones below:

 Check out our guidelines for responding to others on social media below.
 They’ll provide foundations for other great social media policies.

 Post engaging and relevant content regularly that aligns with your goals!

 Social media reputation management can be time-consuming.
 So, be sure to use a social media scheduling tool, like Buffer or Hootsuite, to plan posts in advance and queue them for scheduled times.